-Scenario analysis was performed as to the effect on SIIL's solvency ratio of the issuing of the loan and any potential future default scenario.
+SIIL performs scenario analysis as part of its ORSA to ensure that SIIL remained sufficiently capitalised if the loan were to default.
 In all scenarios SIIL's solvency ratio remained within the tolerance level as determined by SIIL's capital management policy.
-This scenario testing will continue to be performed until the loan matures.